inchmeal/inchmeal.github.io/app/_posts/2015-07-13-tech-behind-this-blog.markdown

 ### Github pages with nojekyll ###

-Index creation at backend requires some support from github pages while it generates with site using jekyll.
+Index creation at backend requires some support from github pages while it generates the site using jekyll.
 As github pages executes jekyll in safe mode, I cant add any plugin for indexing at backend.
 Thus I have to manually index at my local machine and push it to github.

 It seems like a big limitation for not having any possibility to add plugins to github pages.
 It may cause more problems in future when I work on some data sources for doing some stats and putting few D3 plots on the blog.